 - Reasoning through Language Arts: 1 min 30 sec

 - Mathematical Reasoning: 2 min 20 sec

 - Social Studies: 1 min 35 sec

 Practice makes perfect.
-Take as many practice exams as possible:
+Take as many practice GED exams as possible:

-- Fully understand all the questions you get wrong
+- Address all the questions you get wrong in your study sessions

 - Tackle one section of the exam at a time

 There are many benefits of preparing for your GED exam with practice tests, and studying for your GED test using sample questions is one of the most effective study practices you can use.
 The advantages of using sample GED tests include:

 - Concentrating Your Study - As you take more and more sample GED practice tests online you begin to get a feel for the topics that you know well and the areas that need improvement.
 Many students waste a lot of valuable study time by reviewing material that they are already good at (often because it is easier or makes them feel better).
 The most effective way to study is to concentrate on the areas that you need help on.

 - Understanding the Test Format - Every standardized test has its own unique format.
 As you take your free practice GED tests you will become comfortable with the format of the actual GED test.
 Once the test day arrives you will have no surprises!